JedS6391/LGP/src/main/kotlin/nz/co/jedsimson/lgp/core/environment/README.md

 is to allow introspection into the evolution process by listening for certain notifications as events are raised from the system.

+## Logging

+The environment configures a `LoggerProvider` instance that will be used by the system to resolve `Logger` instances to write log messages during the evolution process.

+LGP uses [SLF4j](http://www.slf4j.org/) internally for logging.
+To enable logging, a [SLF4J binding](http://www.slf4j.org/manual.html#swapping) can be setup.
+If no binding is available, then the default no-op logger will be used.

 ## Environment Facade

 The environment provides a facade which defines a simple interface for modules/components that wish to access the environment.